Ripthulhu/VFIO-SGPU/README.md

 ### 1. Add GPU specific options
 - **AMD GPU's**: Add `video=efifb:off` to your kernel parameters.
-- **Nvidia GPU's**: Nvidia users are recommended to be on driver version 545 or later and add `nvidia-drm.modeset=1 nvidia-drm.fbdev=1` to your kernel parameters.
+- **Nvidia GPU's**: Nvidia users are recommended to use driver version 545 or later and add `nvidia-drm.modeset=1 nvidia-drm.fbdev=1` to the kernel parameters.

 ### 2. Enable IOMMU in BIOS and Kernel
 - **BIOS Settings**: Enable AMD-Vi or Intel VT-d in your BIOS.